sunnymoon1314/node-http-serverless-soon/README.md

 ![alt text](images/module_3.6_aws_created_resources_cloudwatch.png)

-# Destroy the resources created in AWS
+# E. Destroy the resources created in AWS

-Once we have verified our application is working as expected, we should delete all the resources that are deployed to AWS using the serverless remove command.
+Once we have verified our application is working as expected, we should delete all the resources that are deployed to AWS using the __serverless remove__ command.

 ![alt text](images/module_3.6_serverless_remove_1_of_3.png)